List of Boy Meets World characters: Cory Matthews

-Cornelius A. "Cory" Matthews (Ben Savage) is the protagonist of the series.
+Cory Matthews (Ben Savage) is the protagonist of the series.
 His best friend is Shawn Hunter, and his mother and father are Amy and Alan Matthews.
 By the end of the series, he has three siblings: Eric, Morgan, and Joshua.
-Cory is friends with Topanga Lawrence, his "first true love", whom, he eventually marries late in the series.
-Sometimes, Cory does not get along with Topanga, when Cory is not doing the right thing, or not doing things the right way (humorously), complete with deadpan humor and puns.
-Mr. George Feeny is Cory's teacher/principal, mentor, and neighbour.
-He goes to him for advice on his problems.
-Cory always works his problems out.
-In the last episode, it is revealed that Cory is actually short for 'Cornelius'.
-He is not fond of this fact, yet he ends up forgetting about it and going on with his life.
+Cory is friends with Topanga Lawrence, his "first true love", whom he eventually marries late in the series.
+He goes to his neighbor and teacher George Feeny for advice on his problems.

 Cory struggled in high school, where he often had trouble with bullies and has less-than-stellar study habits.
 Cory's personality changes somewhat as he gets older.
 For the first few years, he's a slacker and just barely a better student than Shawn.
-One major difference between Cory and Shawn is that Cory seems to get more worked up or neurotic about random things, whereas Shawn is more laid back.
-If Cory does not want to do something school-related, he will make a big production about the fact that he does not want to do it, and how unnecessary he finds it; whereas Shawn will just not do it, preferring to fall asleep or make paper airplanes.
-During the junior and senior years in high school, Cory becomes a hard working student, able to raise his GPA in addition earning an adequate SAT score to get accepted into colleges.
+While Cory is the type to get more worked up or neurotic about random things, Shawn is more laid back.
+During his junior and senior year in high school, Cory becomes a hard working student, able to raise his GPA in addition earning an adequate SAT score to get accepted into colleges.
 As the series progresses, Cory's "slacker" tendencies diminish, and his neuroses increase, along with his pessimism and paranoia.
-This leads Cory to occasionally develop an inferiority complex; such as Shawn gets better ideas than him when participating their high school's work study program, meeting art prodigy Alexandra Nechita, and Topanga gets a better job than his after they got married.